Ralph Highnam, PhD Oxford

 BSc (Hons) 1st Class, MSc, PhD

-Ralph, a founding Director of VHT, has been at the forefront of the digital breast imaging field for over 25 years.
-Initially a research scientist at the University of Oxford, Ralph’s innovative work in quantitative breast imaging technology led him to form first OXIVA Limited and then Mirada Solutions with Professor Sir John Michael Brady.
+Ralph, a founding director of VHT, has been at the forefront of the digital breast imaging field for over 25 years.
+Initially a research scientist at the University of Oxford, Ralph’s innovative work in quantitative breast imaging technology led him to form first OXIVA Limited and then Mirada Solutions with Professor Sir John Mike Brady.
 Under Ralph’s leadership Mirada became the number-one provider of image registration and fusion tools before being acquired by CTI Molecular Imaging Inc. and later Siemens Medical Solutions USA, Inc.

 Before founding VHT in 2009, Ralph consulted for many of the world’s top medical imaging companies, including R2, Siemens, Hologic and Dexela, as well as many leading breast screening programs.
 During this time, he continued his academic research as part of an international circle of collaborators.